 Dom André Mocquereau, 1849-1930.

-Gregorian Chant Schola (MUS 547B) is offered each semester dependent on enrollment.
+Gregorian Chant Schola (MUS 547B) is offered each Spring Semester dependent on enrollment.
 The course combines lecture with practicum.

 MUS 547B - Gregorian Chant Schola